wrkstrm/WrkstrmFoundation/README.md

 # WrkstrmFoundation

-There are portions of this package which are not availabe in Linux.
+This package is compatible with Linux.

 <!-- START_SECTION:status -->